kubeovn/docs/docs/advance/ovn-eip-fip-snat.en.md

 # Dynamically allocate an eip resource that is reserved for fip dnat_and_snat scenarios
 ```

+When an additional public network is configured, you can specify the public network that needs to be expanded through externalSubnet.
+In the above configuration, external204 and extra are optional.

 ### 2.1 Create an fip for pod